mvp5464/interviewPrep/JavaScript.md

     - Suitable for methods within objects where "this" needs to refer to the object.
     - Useful when "arguments" object is needed.
     - Can be used as constructors.
-    - Can call a function above it is defined
+    - Can call a function above it is defined.

   - Arrow Function:

     - Ideal for callbacks or functions that do not require their own "this" context.
     - More concise syntax, especially for inline functions.
     - Cannot be used as constructors.
-    - Can't call a function above it is defined
+    - Can't call a function above it is defined.

 ```bash
 hello = () => {